 4. Book-Making Skills

 The adult coloring book market has exploded in part due to the popularity of Johanna Basford’s books.
 This UK artist has sold millions of coloring books for adults, spawning a new market for artists.
 With the advent of Amazon’s self-publishing branch, Create Space, artists and writers are empowered to self-publish their books.
+There are many book printing and binding companies who are extremely successful with the demand for booklets and leaflets and all other kinds of magazine or book prints.
+You can find more information here https://www.printivity.com/booklets/saddle-stitched-booklets for examples of those who have found this skill necessary.

 In this respect, when artists create coloring books, they are combining their marketing and design skills with Amazon’s platform.
 It’s an excellent way to make extra money as an artist while leveraging Amazon’s distribution capabilities.
 As a side note, the savvy artist who develops a coloring book following can then parlay that audience into other business ventures, including creating a line of screen-printed items, featuring their own work.
 This, in turn, means more money for the savvy, business-oriented artist.